spacemonkeydelivers/riscv_security_contest_project/doc/arch/memtag.md

 accessible only by special instructions (load/store tag: **lt**/**st**) -
 ordinary instructions can't access this memory.

-In order to extend the existing memory operations to be able to associate the expected tag with memory access performed the following technique is used.
+To extend the existing memory operations to be able to associate the expected tag with memory access performed the following technique is used.
 The **tag** is encoded in the virtual address of the memory reference, like this:
 ```